ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/en_Pokemon Emerald.md

 ## When the player receives an item, what happens?

 You will only receive items while in the overworld and not during battles.
-Depending on your `Receive Item Messages` setting, the received item will either be silently added to your bag or you will be shown a text box with the item's name and the item will be added to your bag while a fanfare plays.
+Depending on your `Receive Item Messages` option, the received item will either be silently added to your bag or you will be shown a text box with the item's name and the item will be added to your bag while a fanfare plays.

 ## Can I play offline?